nats-io/natscli/README.md

 One can then define additional ways a message may be removed from the Message Set earlier than these limits.
 In `WorkQueuePolicy` the messages will be removed as soon as any Observable received an Acknowledgement.
 In `InterestPolicy` messages will be removed as soon as there are no more Observables.

 In both `WorkQueuePolicy` and `InterestPolicy` the age, size and count limits will still apply as upper bounds.

+A final control is the Maximum Size any single message may have.
+NATS have it's own limit for maximum size (1 MiB by default), but you can say a Message Set will only accept messages up to 1024 bytes using `MaxMsgSize`.

 ### Acknowledgement Models